-As a Visiting Fellow I have been helping to develop new teaching resources for the Ferguson Centre for African and Asian Studies at the Open University with Dr John Slight.
+As a Visiting Fellow I have been helping to develop new teaching resources for the Ferguson Centre for African and Asian Studies at the Open University.
 I have recently concluded the first stage of one of several projects: Biographies of Notable Female African and Asian figures from the 19th and 20th Centuries.
 This resource was developed as a starting point for understanding social, cultural and political changes in Africa and Asia, with a particular emphasis on feminist politics, suffrage movements, independence movements and anti-colonial activism: Ferguson Centre, 'Biographies of Notable Female African and Asian figures from the 19th and 20th Centuries', http://www.open.ac.uk/arts/research/ferguson-centre/teaching (Sam Aylett & John Slight).
 I am also working on African Resistance to Imperialism as part of the re-launch of the pioneering module, 'Empire 1492 - 1975'.

 September 2018 - September 2019 I was an assistant lecturer and module team assistant for the module, 'Empire 1492 - 1975'.

 April 2017 - September 2019, I worked as a PhD Tutor for the Brilliant Club, a UK charity that exists to increase the number of pupils from under-represented backgrounds progressing to highly selective universities.
 I designed and taught my own module based on my own PhD research: Museums and Empire: Legacies of Slavery.

 Co-convenor and founder of the Postcolonial Heritage Research Group